 The Foundation has entered into several multi-year sponsorship agreements.
-In fiscal years 2023 and 2022, approximately \$4,039,000 and \$3,621,000, respectively, was recognized as revenue under the various agreements.
+In fiscal years 2024 and 2023, approximately \$4,205,000 and \$4,039,000, respectively, was recognized as revenue under the various agreements.
 The sponsorship agreements require certain annual performance standards including signage, program recognition, tickets and parking.
-The agreements also include termination provisions and, in one agreement, a refund obligation for funds already received in the approximate amount of \$9,157,000 and \$8,725,000 at July 31, 2023 and 2022, respectively, if the agreement is terminated which is included in deferred sponsorship agreements on the accompanying consolidated statements of financial position.
-At July 31, 2023 and 2022, the Foundation has approximately \$700,000 and \$1,400,000 respectively, as committed considerations from the sponsorship agreements that is expected to be collected over the remainder of the agreement.
+The agreements also include termination provisions and, in one agreement, a refund obligation for funds already received in the approximate amount of \$7,697,000 and \$9,157,000 at July 31, 2024 and 2023, respectively, if the agreement is terminated which is included in deferred sponsorship agreements on the accompanying consolidated statements of financial position.
+At July 31, 2023, the Foundation had approximately \$700,000 as committed considerations from the sponsorship agreements that was to be collected over the remainder of the agreement.
+At July 31, 2024, the outstanding committed considerations had been collected.